-At Woodlands Academy, we recognise that pupils sometimes display harmful behaviour themselves and that young people are at risk from harm not only from adults but from other pupils.
+At Woodlands Academy we recognise that children sometimes display harmful behaviour themselves and that young people are at risk from harm not only from adults but from other children.
 We are also aware that even if there are no reports, it may still be happening.

-Abuse between pupils is categorised as child-on-child abuse.
+Abuse between children is categorised as child-on-child abuse.